How to Send Email Notifications from Arduino using CircuitDigest Cloud

 Temperature Monitoring System and Email Alerts Using Arduino

 In our everyday lives, environmental conditions like temperature and humidity can have a big impact, whether it’s in your home, office, greenhouse, or server room.
-Imagine leaving your room for a few hours and suddenly discovering that the temperature got too high, or the air became too humid.
+Imagine leaving your room for a few hours and suddenly discovering that the temperature had got too high or the air had become too humid.
 Keeping track of these changes in real time can be challenging, especially if you can’t constantly monitor a display or dashboard.

 This is where IoT-based monitoring systems come to the rescue.
-They allow devices to sense and report environmental changes automatically, keeping you informed even when you’re away.
+They allow devices to automatically sense and report environmental changes, keeping you informed even when you’re away.
 Among the simplest and most effective ways to stay updated is through email notifications, which send detailed alerts directly to your inbox whenever something important happens.
-In this project, we’ll show you how to send email alert using Arduino.
-The DHT11 monitors the environment continuously, and when readings exceed your preset limits, the Arduino Uno R4 triggers an email notification, keeping you instantly informed.
-For new comers, you can first check out tutorials on creating a CircuitDigest Cloud account and How to Send Email, so are you’re ready to set up your own alert system efficiently? lets get started…
+In this project, we will show you exactly how to send email alert using Arduino paired with a DHT11 temperature and humidity sensor.
+The DHT11 monitors the environment continuously, and when readings exceed your preset limits.
+The Arduino Uno R4 WiFi reads sensor data continuously and, whenever readings exceed your preset threshold, it triggers an Arduino email notification through the CircuitDigest Cloud Email API over a secure HTTPS connection, no SMTP configuration required.
+Once you are ready, the full Arduino email alert system tutorial below will walk you through every step.
+For newcomers, you can first check out tutorials on creating a CircuitDigest Cloud account and How to Send Email, so are you ready to set up your own alert system efficiently?
+Let's get started…

 ComponentsQuantity